meha-goyal/gpt3-chatbot-qoom/README.md

 ## Challenges:

-> 1. Redirect the user, that has logged in, to the `account` page if they try to access the `signup` or `login` pages.
+> 1. Add profile pictures for both the user and qoombot!

 > 2. Style the buttons differently on mobile.
 (Hint: Research `CSS media queries`)